haraka/haraka-plugin-p0f/README.md

 TCP Fingerprinting

-Use TCP fingerprint info (remote computer OS, network distance, etc) to implement more sophisticated anti-spam policies.
+Supply TCP fingerprint info (remote computer OS, network distance, etc) about the remote mail server.
+This can be used to implement more sophisticated anti-spam policies.

 This plugin inserts a _p0f_ connection note with information deduced from the TCP fingerprint.
 The note typically includes at least the link,